Dodgers' Bauer suspended 2 seasons over alleged sex assault

-NEW YORK (AP) — Los Angeles Dodgers pitcher Trevor Bauer was suspended Friday for two full seasons without pay by Major League Baseball for violating the league’s domestic violence and sexual assault policy, which he denies.
+Los Angeles Dodgers pitcher Trevor Bauer was given an unprecedented two-season suspension without pay Friday by Major League Baseball for violating the league’s domestic violence and sexual assault policy, a charge he denied.
+He vowed to overturn the discipline before an arbitrator.

+The 2020 National League Cy Young Award winner was placed on administrative leave last July 2 under the policy.
+The leave was originally set for seven days, was extended 13 times and was due to expire Friday.

+Baseball Commissioner Rob Manfred announced the discipline, which covers 324 games without pay and if left in place would cost the 31-year-old pitcher just over $60 million from a $102 million, three-year contract that began last year.

+Bauer vowed to challenge the suspension before Martin Scheinman, baseball’s independent arbitrator, who is faced with deciding whether Manfred had “just cause” for the discipline under the domestic violence policy agreed to in 2015.

-Bauer’s lengthy suspension comes after a San Diego woman, whom the pitcher had met through social media, alleged that Bauer beat and sexually abused her last year.
-She later sought — but was denied — a restraining order.
+A San Diego woman, whom the pitcher had met through social media, alleged that Bauer beat and sexually abused her last year.
+She later sought but was denied a restraining order.
 Los Angeles prosecutors said in February there was insufficient evidence to prove the woman’s accusations beyond a reasonable doubt.

-Bauer repeatedly has said that everything that happened between the two was consensual.

 “In the strongest possible terms, I deny committing any violation of the league’s domestic violence and sexual assault policy,” he said Friday in a statement.
 “I am appealing this action and expect to prevail.
 As we have throughout this process, my representatives and I respect the confidentiality of the proceedings.”